-- 120. Uncertainty is an intrinsic property of risk analysis and is present in all aspects of risk analysis.
-This is discussed in detail in the Regulator's Risk Analysis Framework document. - 121.
-Uncertainty is addressed by approaches such as balance of evidence, conservative assumptions, and applying risk management measures that reduce the potential for risk scenarios involving uncertainty to lead to harm.
+121. Uncertainty is an intrinsic property of risk analysis and is present in all aspects of risk analysis.
+This is discussed in detail in the Regulator's Risk Analysis Framework document.

+122. Uncertainty is addressed by approaches such as balance of evidence, conservative assumptions, and applying risk management measures that reduce the potential for risk scenarios involving uncertainty to lead to harm.
 If there is residual uncertainty that is important to estimating the level of risk, the Regulator will take this uncertainty into account in making decisions.

-- 122. As field trials of GMOs are designed to gather data, there are generally data gaps when assessing the risks of a field trial application.
+123. As field trials of GMOs are designed to gather data, there are generally data gaps when assessing the risks of a field trial application.
 However, field trial applications are required to be limited and controlled.
-Even if there is uncertainty about the characteristics of a GMO, limits and controls restrict exposure to the GMO, and thus decrease the likelihood of harm. - 123.
-For DIR 205, uncertainty is noted particularly in relation to: - the potential for increased toxicity of the GM canola to people or animals - the potential for increased allergenicity of the GM canola to people - the potential for the genetic modifications to increase plant competitiveness and survival, particularly relating to increased tolerance to abiotic stresses. - 124.
-Additional data, including information to address this uncertainty, may be required to assess possible future applications with reduced limits and controls, such as a larger scale trial or the commercial release of these GMOs. - 125.
-Chapter 3, Section 4, discusses information that may be required for future release.
+Even if there is uncertainty about the characteristics of a GMO, limits and controls restrict exposure to the GMO, and thus decrease the likelihood of harm.

+124. For DIR 205, uncertainty is noted particularly in relation to:

+- the potential for increased toxicity of the GM canola to people or animals - the potential for increased allergenicity of the GM canola to people - the potential for immunogenic reactions to the HA-tag - the potential for the genetic modifications to increase plant competitiveness and survival, particularly relating to increased tolerance to abiotic stresses.

+125. Additional data, including information to address this uncertainty, may be required to assess possible future applications with reduced limits and controls, such as a larger scale trial or the commercial release of these GMOs.

+126. Chapter 3, Section 4, discusses information that may be required for future release.